yonatantussa/haven/README.md

 ## 🛠️ Challenges We Ran Into

-User Interface: Creating an interface that was simple yet powerful enough to handle both shelter and donation needs.
+User Interface: Creating an interface that was simple yet powerful enough to handle both shelter and donation needs.</br>
 User Privacy: Ensuring user privacy while displaying relevant information, especially with home locations.

 ## 📚 What We Learned